HyperBrain/serverless-aws-alias-example/README.md

 that is deployed on master.
 Branch development in master and warmup can even get more different over time.

+### sns-topic

+This branch adds a SNS subscription event to one of the functions.
+It shows how the alias plugin will handle these when deployed to different aliases.

 ### Deploying the system

 Checkout the master branch and deploy the stage without specifying an alias (i.e.